 Describe any related scholarly/creative activity at UWG, including areas of existing strength and potential future opportunities.

-Identify the most critical barrier(s) to moving forward with the project at this point, with emphasis on what will be required to gain support forhe Faculty Development Standing Committee o the merits of the project.
+Identify the most critical barrier(s) to moving forward with the project at this point, with emphasis on what will be required to gain support for the merits of the project.

 B) Project Plan